sigsep/open-unmix-paper-joss/paper.md

 Even if we acknowledge that such an approach could in theory allow to scale the size of training data since it can be done in an _unpaired_ manner, we feel that this direction is still in progress and cannot be considered state-of-the-art today.
 That said, the _Open-Unmix_ system can easily be extended to such generative training, and the community is much welcome to exploit it for that purpose.

-The constitutive parts of the actual deep model used in _Open-Unmix_ only comprise very classical elements, depicted in Figure. \ref{separation_network}.
+The constitutive parts of the actual deep model used in _Open-Unmix_ only comprise very classical elements, depicted in Fig. \ref{separation_network}.
 Note that the model can process and predict multichannel spectrograms by stacking the features.

 ![Separation network\label{separation_network}](https://docs.google.com/drawings/d/e/2PACX-1vTPoQiPwmdfET4pZhue1RvG7oEUJz7eUeQvCu6vzYeKRwHl6by4RRTnphImSKM0k5KXw9rZ1iIFnpGW/pub?w=959&h=308)